-Residents from Russia
+Residents from Canada

-Charisse Weston’s creative work emerges from deep material investigations of poetics and the autobiographical.
+Charisse Pearlina Weston’s creative work emerges from deep material investigations of poetics and the autobiographical.
 She utilizes glass to conceptually embody both the everyday risk of anti-black violence and the precocity and malleability of blackness in the face of this violence.
 She deploys language and the autobiographical to examine the delicate intimacies and reticent poetics underlying black life.
 She reuses and re-articulates materials from past installations to formulate the next to represent meaning’s capacity to shatter.

 Residents from United States

-Kameelah Janaan Rasheed
+Kameelah Janan Rasheed

-Kameelah Janaan Rasheed is a learner grappling with the poetics, politics, and pleasures of the unfinished: ecologies of Black living, Black textual production, Black utterances, and Black spiritualities.
+Kameelah Janan Rasheed is a learner grappling with the poetics, politics, and pleasures of the unfinished: ecologies of Black living, Black textual production, Black utterances, and Black spiritualities.
 She creates ecosystems of iterative and provisional projects.
 These projects include sprawling, “architecturally-scaled” xerox-based collages; large-scale public installations; publications; prints; digital archives; lecture-performances; library interventions; poems/poetic gestures; and other forms yet to be determined.